• Home

 • Closing reflections, Q&A, and what comes next

-• Draft deadline of April 4.
-Deep Dive notes from ISA reader by end of April.
+• Draft deadline of September 5.
+Deep Dive notes from ISA reader by first week of October.

-• Rewrite/Resubmission deadline of May 31, with second set of notes from Max Timm by end of June
+• Rewrite/Resubmission deadline of October 31, with second deadline and notes from Max Timm by end of November

-• Development Slate submission on second rewrite due July 31.
-Final notes expected by end of August (Max will review the notes and Dev Slate decision with you.)
+• Development Slate submission on second rewrite due December 31.
+Final notes expected by mid-February 2027 (Max will review the notes and Development Slate decision with you.)

 Classes, Consulting, Coaching, Support for the Screenwriter